spiritphyz/AWS-Serverless-Guides/guides/00-AWS-CLI-Cheatsheet.md

-# CLI commands for making a bucket with a public-read policy and enabling Static Website Hosting
+# AWS CLI cheatsheet
+Commands that plainly list the options for configuring Amazon Web Services without needing the web-based Management Console.

 ## Requirements
  * CLI tools are installed